 "Two brothers whose abilities are identical; how can what your eyes perceive be so different?
 Just admit it.
 The truth about Itachi isn't important to you at all.
 Instead, you simply want to destroy everything with your hatred.
 All you're doing is making the sacrifice of the Uchiha clan meaningless."

 - A rather harsh speech from a pupil to a teacher:

 Obito: Are you trying to lecture me now?
 Isn't it a bit too late... sensei?
 You're always too late when it's important.
 I'm glad that my teacher was the Hokage.
 It helped me give up on my dream to become the same. [...]
 You didn't realise it was me despite being my teacher.
 In the end you're not that great.
 I pity you.
 You died a hero and now you're showing your son how shameful your life was.
 Yes...
 Hokage look pathetic compared to what I am now.

-If Minato had identified him as Obito, back when they first fought, Minato might have beaten him.
+- If Minato had identified him as Obito, back when they first fought, Minato might have beaten him, or at least talked him out of it.
 Maybe Kushina wouldn't have died, Naruto wouldn't have been made the Jinchuuriki, and the shinobi world would be a different place.

 Sasuke: I swear, you're just as bad as Naruto.
 Instead of flirting, why don't you work on your jutsu and make the team stronger?
 Let's face it, you're actually worse than Naruto.